I've trained with the best sports watches for tracking your workouts — here are my top picks

 The Polar Vantage V3 is built for multi-sport athletes but it's also a top-notch option for hikers, trail runners and mountain sports enthusiasts looking to keep track of their adventures.

 Whether you love to take to the outdoors on foot or via a set of skis, a bike, a snowboard, or something else altogether, the V3 has more than enough battery life to last you through a full day and is built tough enough to survive slips and falls.
-It also boasts dual-band GPS for accurate location tracking, even out in the middle of nowhere.
+It also boasts dual-band GPS that I’ve found to be consistently accurate, even when you’re in the middle of nowhere, and offline maps so you don’t get lost in the great outdoors.

 For sports like mountain biking and skiing, a Hill Splitter function parses riding data from time spent on the lift and does so with remarkable reliability.
 The bright AMOLED screen also makes it easy to see pertinent data, like pace, distance and duration at a glance, even in bright sunlight.

-Best of all, at the end of the day, the Polar app provides a handy post-adventure route map of your efforts with detailed stats.
-Plus, the V3 offers loads of insights into rest and recovery to help get back out into nature and ready for another day of outdoor epicness.
+At the end of your adventurous day, the Polar app provides a handy post-adventure route map of your efforts with detailed stats.
+Plus, the V3 offers insights into rest and recovery to help get back out into nature and ready for another day of outdoor epicness.

 (Image credit: Future)